dbcli/athenacli/README.md

 # Features

-Please review the [Features](https://athenacli.readthedocs.io/en/latest/features.html) for information on what does AthenaCLI provide.
+Please review the [Features](https://athenacli.readthedocs.io/en/latest/features.html) for information on what AthenaCLI provides.

 # Usages